 Congratulations, you’ve managed to get your hands on a rare three-quarter antique bed.
 Collectors and historians from all over the world have found themselves enamored with antique beds for their specialty and unique designs.
 In a modern context, three-quarter beds can still be used - that is if you have space for it, which is the first of many challenges in utilizing these unique relics from the past.
 Once you’ve made room for your new antique bed, it’s time to find a solution to the mattress problem.

 Most major mattress retailers don’t carry products suited for antique beds, which can make it practically impossible to find a mattress or accompanying accessories, like bed sheets.
 Many new antique bed owners will find themselves buying an old three-quarter mattress to make use of their one-of-a-kind bed.
-While buying a used bed may seem thrifty, cost-efficient, and convenient, it’s far from hygienic and practical when there are better options available.

 Old Mattresses May Carry Bed Bugs & Other Gross Residue